robot-noises/docs/docs/SolaX-X1.md

     ```arduino
 	#ifndef USE_SOLAX_X1
 	#define USE_SOLAX_X1

+	//also remember to include energy sensors:
+	#define USE_ENERGY_SENSOR

 	// Change serial speed from the default value of 9600:
 	  #define SOLAXX1_SPEED        9600              // Solax X1 Modbus RS485 serial speed (default: 9600 baud)
 	// If your inverter has two PV-inputs, you can activate the 2nd one: